Mangrove forest: Overview

-There are about 80 different species of mangrove trees.
-All of these trees grow in areas with low-oxygen soil, where slow-moving waters allow fine sediments to accumulate.
-Mangrove forests grow only at tropical and subtropical latitudes near the equator because they cannot withstand freezing temperatures.
-Many mangrove forests can be recognised by their dense tangle of prop roots that make the trees appear to be standing on stilts above the water.
-This tangle of roots allows the trees to handle the daily rise and fall of tides, which means that most mangroves get flooded at least twice per day.
-The roots slow the movement of tidal waters, causing sediments to settle out of the water and build up the muddy bottom.
-Mangrove forests stabilise the coastline, reducing erosion from storm surges, currents, waves, and tides.
-The intricate root system of mangroves makes these forests attractive to fishes and other organisms seeking food and shelter from predators.
+Mangrove forests, are productive wetlands located in tropical and subtropical intertidal zones.
+Approximately 80 mangrove species exist, all adapted to areas where slow-moving water allows for the deposition of fine sediment and low-oxygen soil conditions.
+These trees cannot endure freezing temperatures, which restricts their distribution to warmer climates.

+Their distinct, stilt-like roots allow the trees to slow the movement of tidal waters, causing the settlement of suspended sediments and acting as a protective barrier to reduce coastal erosion from storm surge and waves.
+These roots also provide a habitat for many species and act as nurseries for juvenile fish, including species that are recreationally and commercially important.

 The main contribution of mangroves to the larger ecosystem comes from litter fall from the trees, which is then decomposed by primary consumers.
 Bacteria and protozoans colonise the plant litter and break it down chemically into organic compounds, minerals, carbon dioxide, and nitrogenous wastes.
 The intertidal existence to which these trees are adapted represents the major limitation to the number of species able to thrive in their habitat.
 High tide brings in salt water, and when the tide recedes, solar evaporation of the seawater in the soil leads to further increases in salinity.
 The return of tide can flush out these soils, bringing them back to salinity levels comparable to that of seawater.
 At low tide, organisms are exposed to increases in temperature and reduced moisture before being then cooled and flooded by the tide.
 Thus, for a plant to survive in this environment, it must tolerate broad ranges of salinity, temperature, and moisture, as well as several other key environmental factors—thus only a select few species make up the mangrove tree community.